matrix-org/matrix-spec/content/client-server-api/_index.md

 The transaction ID should **only** be used for this purpose.

-From the client perspective, after the request has finished, the `{txnId}` value should be changed by for the next request (how is not specified; a monotonically increasing integer is recommended).
+After the request has finished, clients should change the `{txnId}` value for the next request.
+How this is achieved, is left as an implementation detail.
+It is recommended that clients use either version 4 UUIDs or a concatenation of the current timestamp and a monotonically increasing integer.

 The homeserver should identify a request as a retransmission if the transaction ID is the same as a previous request, and the path of the